hereticjsorg/heretic/manual/introduction.md

 Heretic is perfect use when you don't need any of advanced [ZOIA](https://github.com/xtremespb/zoia) features like database support, authentication etc.

 * Heretic is based on [Marko.js](https://markojs.com), a language for building dynamic and reactive user interfaces; it's like HTML and JS had a perfect baby that grew up to be awesome
-* Using [Bulma](https://bulma.io/), a free, open source modular framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces
+* Using [Bulma](https://bulma.io/), a free, open source modular framework that provides ready-to-use userspace components that you can easily combine to build responsive web interfaces
 * Using Webpack 5 to build optimized, GZipped chunks and load every part of the site on demand
 * Built-in client-side and server-side routing and internationalization support
 * Combining server-side rendering (SSR) and single-page applications (SPA) = isomorphic